aluxnimm/outlookcaldavsynchronizer/README.md

 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=48217)
 YOu should also update manually to the latest Visual Studio 2010 Tools for Office Runtime (Version 10.0.60724) if you have an older version installed, since some COMExceptions have been fixed.

+Beginning with version 2.9.0 the default install location is `ProgramFilesDir\CalDavSynchronizer\` and the installer remembers the chosen directory for the next updates.
+Also the install option to install for Everyone instead of the current user is working now, if you want to install the addin for all users on the current machine.

 ### Changelog ###

+#### 2.9.0 ####
+- New features
+	- Add Profile Import/Export.
+	- Improve Installer, remove Manufacturer from DefaultLocation and remember InstallDir in registry for updates.
+	- Use passive install for updates.
+	- Add toolbar buttons to expand and collapse all nodes in synchronization profiles.
+	- Add general option to expand all nodes in synchronization profiles by default.
+- Bug fixes
+	- Catch COMException when SyncObjects can't be accessed, github issue 175.
+	- Fix installer for All users deployment.
+	- Fix Map just upcoming reminders for recurring appointments, ticket #398.

 #### 2.8.2 ####
 - Bug fixes